Waziup/waziup.io-old/content/documentation/wazicloud/dashboard/index.md

 The next step is to select the users you want to send it to.
 Select your own username here.
-Finaly, select the social media to send one.
+Finally, select the social media to send one.
 Remember, your account need to be configured with your phone number and Twitter account to receive messages.

 Once this is done, you can validate.